mspnp/iaas-landing-zone-baseline/05-aad.md

-# Prep for Azure Active Directory based VM user authentication [Platform or workload team]
+# Prep for Azure Active Directory based VM user authentication [Platform team]

-Now that you have an [application landing zone awaiting your workload](./04-subscription-vending-execute.md), we'll prepare Azure AD for role-based access control (RBAC) for user access to the compute.
-This will ensure the application team will have an Azure AD security group(s) and user(s) assigned for group-based remote machine access.
+Now that you have an [application landing zone awaiting your workload](./04-subscription-vending-execute.md), we'll prepare Azure AD for role-based access control (RBAC) for user access to the virtual machines.
+This will ensure the application team will have an Azure AD security group(s) and user(s) assigned for group-based remote access, through Azure Bastion.

 ## Expected results